 Learn more: The GPS Playbook

-Another decades old company that contributed heavily to the development of GPS is Inmarsat.
+Another decades-old company that contributed heavily to the development of GPS is Inmarsat.
 Founded in 1979, Inmarsat has over 40 years of experience enhancing the accuracy and dependability of GPS data for safety-related users such as aircraft and ships.
 They call this concept the Satellite Based Augmentation System (SBAS).
 The company worked closely with the European Space Agency (ESA) on developing the first prototype of SBAS in 1989 and launched the Inmarsat-3 constellation 1 year after that featured navigation transponders on all spacecraft for SBAS services.
 Today, the powerful benefits SBAS is able to provide are accuracy and integrity that are critical to aviation and the geospatial industry.
-Inmarsat is working to modernize air traffic management using SBAS and to alleviate airspace congestion so we can experience shorter flight times, less unexpected delays, and maintain confidence in the safety and security of air travel.
+Inmarsat is working to modernize air traffic management using SBAS and to alleviate airspace congestion so we can experience shorter flight times, fewer unexpected delays, and maintain confidence in the safety and security of air travel.

 Earth Observation data helps us see changes on a planetary scale and the insights that businesses, governments, researchers and journalists derive from the imagery drive economic activity and improve the quality of our lives.
-These satellites make it possible to count, measure, and quantify the world around us as never before, enabling near real-time monitoring anywhere on Earth.
+These types of satellites make it possible to count, measure, and quantify the world around us as never before, enabling near real-time monitoring anywhere on Earth.
 Planet Labs has the world’s largest imaging constellation with 200 satellites providing the highest frequency of imaging capabilities commercially available - up to 12 times per day.
 The company’s monitoring capabilities create significant value for businesses while also supporting global humanitarian and sustainability efforts.
 They have helped global companies to transition into green businesses by standardizing reporting metrics and verifying sustainable practices, agriculture businesses manage food production to eliminate food waste, governments to plan for wildfire mitigations, and journalists to battle human rights abuses by uncovering illegal shipping and forceful detention.

 Global energy-related carbon dioxide emissions are on course to rise by 1.5 billion tonnes in 2021, which is the second-largest increase in history.
 Greenhouse gases have far-ranging environmental and health effects - they cause climate change by trapping heat, which then cause extreme weather, food supply disruptions, increased wildfire and other effects, and they also contribute to respiratory disease from smog and air pollution.
 GHGSat provides broad-based emissions monitoring services to detect and quantify methane and carbon from space.
 The company’s satellites are the first in the world capable of measuring air emissions from targeted industrial facilities.
-In November 2020, The New York Times published an article highlighting GHGSat’s technology on using a two-satellite method to pinpoint unknown leaks.
+In November 2020, The New York Times published an article highlighting GHGSat’s satellite technology on using a two-satellite method to pinpoint unknown leaks.
 The less sensitive satellites are used to identify general areas of leak and then new satellites are used to investigate more closely.
 The piece also showcased GHGSat’s successful detection last year of a large gas cloud in Turkmenistan that rivaled the biggest known methane leak.
 Since then, GHGSat has been collaborating with the Netherlands space institute to find large emissions from coal mines in China and Australia, as well as from other oil-and-gas facilities in Central Asia.
 In October 2020, GHGSat launched its first product called PULSE, a free global map of methane concentration data updated weekly.

 Learn More: The Great Climate Opportunity